 Food and drink enter your digestive tract through your mouth.
-But how exactly does digestion work and what can go wrong?
+But how exactly does digestion work, and what can go wrong?
 You can read more about your digestion below.

 In your stomach, all the food is prepared for further digestion in the intestines.
 The food mixes with the gastric juice which is produced by the stomach wall.
 Stomach juice is very acidic and kills most of the bacteria you get from food so you don’t get sick.
 Stomach juice also contains a number of enzymes that work on breaking down food.
 For example, a number of proteins are already broken down in your stomach.
 After a few hours, the food leaves your stomach in small portions and enters the small intestine.

 The small intestine is where most of the digestion takes place with the help of digestive juices and enzymes created in the pancreas, among other things.
-Nutrients such as carbohydrates, fats and proteins are ‘cut up’ by digestive juices and enzymes into small particles to be absorbed into the blood through the small intestine wall.
+Nutrients such as carbohydrates, fats, and proteins are ‘cut up’ by digestive juices and enzymes into small particles to be absorbed into the blood through the small intestine wall.
 The blood transports the nutrients to their destination in the body.
-The small intestine is about 5 metres long and consists of all kinds of folds, which provides enough surface area to properly absorb all nutrients.
+The small intestine is about 5 meters long and consists of all kinds of folds, which provide enough surface area to properly absorb all nutrients.
 Through the small intestine, the food enters the large intestine.

 In the colon, the final step of the digestive process takes place.
 The good intestinal bacteria that exist in the large intestine break down the last nutrients that are then absorbed into the blood.
 In the large intestine, the fluids and salts are also removed from the food pulp, creating a flexible, thick paste that can be easily excreted.
 Through the large intestine, the stool enters the rectum.

 In the rectum, the indigestible food remains are stored.
 These remains leave your body as feces through the anus.